wuiler/www.java.net.ar/pages/01.home/declaracion-jurada/item.en.md

 facebookenable: false
 ---

-It's all start with a friend that has some squashs court's and during covid-19, every people how enters to the club need to sign a swore declaration in paper with a pen.
+_It's all start with a friend that has some squashs court's and during covid-19, every people how enters to the club need to sign a swore declaration in paper with a pen. _
 Whats the consequence of that, we need to take pen to sign a paper....
 WHAT?
 The idea is to get ride off the paper and touching things!
-So we planned to have a QR code at the entrance of the club and when you enter, with your cellphone scan that and sign digitally the questions of the swore declaration.
+So we planned to _have a QR_ code at the entrance of the club and when you enter, with your cellphone scan that and sign digitally the questions of the swore declaration.
-That a "simple" app, so I decided to develop on [Quarkus](https://quarkus.io/)!
+That a **"simple" app**, so I decided to develop on [Quarkus](https://quarkus.io/)!
 The base of the app requirements has:
 1.- the Entity (the courts of squash).
 2.- the User that is accessing to the club, that must register on it.